ReichertE/ReichertE.github.io/races.md

 permalink: /races/
 ---

-Thought it made sense to start cataloging my races and intentions for the coming years because **1: I like data** and **2.
+Thought it made sense to start cataloging my races.
+**1: I like data** and **2.
 It keeps me accountable**.

-My plans are currently the following :

 **2017**